 Project geneticist, Dr Greger Larson said: ‘Certainly, pigs are good swimmers, but not good enough to reach Hawaii.
 Given the distances between islands, pigs must have been transported and are thus excellent proxies of human movement.
 In this case, they have helped us open a new window into the history of human colonization of the Pacific.’
 The team is confident that this research will inspire geneticists and archaeologists to reconsider traditional models of colonization, and to appreciate that human colonisation is often far more complex than any neat map of early human dispersal might suggest.

-This article is an extract from the full article published in World Archaeology Issue 23.
+This is an extract from the full article published in Current World Archaeology 23.
 Click here to subscribe